Quasinormal modes of a charged spherically symmetric black hole in bumblebee gravity: Calculation methods for Quasinormal modes

-With the boundary conditions \eqref{psig asymptotic} and \eqref{psiem asymptotic}, it turns out to be a eigenequation problem to solve the master equation \eqref{master equation c}, and we can write the trial solution of the perturbations as before:
+With the boundary conditions \eqref{psig asymptotic} and \eqref{psiem asymptotic}, it turns out to be an eigenequation problem to solve the master equation \eqref{master equation c}.~And we can write the trial solution of the perturbations as before:

 By inserting the trial solutions~\eqref{psig asymptotic solution} and~\eqref{psiem asymptotic solution} into Eq.~\eqref{master equation c}, a sixth-term recurrence relation can be obtained:

 Here, It should be noted that each coefficient is a $2\times2$ matrix,~for example